 3. 38 Special: Less Popular but Fun

-The 38 Special is probably one of the oldest active rounds still commonly used for self-defense.
+Although it is one of the oldest active rounds, many still use the 38 Special for self-defense.
 The 38 Special is a classic revolver cartridge that’s been around for generation after generation.
 38 Special is typically a revolver caliber and a good choice for anyone looking for a modern six-gun.

 There are at least two automatics that can chamber and fire the 38 special, but it is mainly used in revolvers.
 The 38 Special is the round used for small revolvers designed for concealed carry.
 The 38 Special is well known and well respected for its features.

 These features include relatively low recoil, even when fired from a small, snub nose revolver.
 Snub nose revolvers in 38 special give users a compact weapon, in a full-powered cartridge.
 In an automatic, the same size auto would likely be in the weaker 380 ACP.

 The 38 Special isn’t just isolated to snub nose revolvers though.
 There are several full-sized revolvers that shoot the 38 Special.
 For those who prefer a wheel gun over an automatic a 38 special with a 3 or 4-inch barrel is an absolute blast to shoot.